-Alternatively, you can prepare this dish in the oven by transfering it to a covered casserole dish for baking once you’ve browned the meat or it can be prepared in the slow cooker.
+Alternatively, you can prepare this dish in the oven by transferring it to a covered casserole dish for baking once you’ve browned the meat or it can be prepared in the programmable crock pot.

 If you prefer to use your slow cooker, transfer the meat into the insert and then cook for 7 to 8 hours on LOW.
 It will be great to have dinner ready for you when you come home from work!
 I do this a lot on busy weekends when we will be away from home running errands.

 When preparing Swiss Steak, it’s always a good idea to tenderize the steaks.
 Since they are made with a cheaper cut of meat, they can be a little tough.
-I use a meat tenderizing mallet) but I’ve seen people also use rolling pins or a heavy bottomed skillet.
+I use a meat tenderizer mallet , but I’ve seen people also use rolling pins or a heavy bottomed skillet.
 The long braise on the meat does also help them become (almost) fork tender.